 Employee Resource Groups

 Employee resource groups (ERGs) can serve as a valuable support system.
 Creating them specifically for new mothers can help build a supportive community within the workplace.
-These groups provide a platform for sharing experiences and advice that promotes work-life balance for working mothers.
+These groups provide a platform for sharing experiences and advice that promotes work-life balance for working mothers, and they can be well-planned and managed with the right ERG platform.

 Plan lunch-and-learns and mentorship programs that bring together experienced moms and new mothers.
 This will help working mothers while also making them feel appreciated.